swcarpentry/python-novice-inflammation/episodes/06-func.md

 Now that we know how to wrap bits of code up in functions, we can make our inflammation analysis easier to read and easier to reuse.
-First, let's make an `analyze` function that generates our plots:
+First, let's make a `visualize` function that generates our plots:

 ~~~
-def analyze(filename):
+def visualize(filename):

     data = numpy.loadtxt(fname=filename, delimiter=',')